sensel/sensel-api/sensel-install/disable-serial-executables/README.md

 This can be a bit of a finicky process and take a few tries.
 It's best to run this with the SenselApp closed and any patches with the 'sensel' objects in Max closed.

+[Here is an example](https://youtu.be/m5euqiQ_4xk) of using the DisableSerialBlock in combination with Bitwig Studio and Cycling 74 Max (using jit.sensel).